 Here, more emphasis is placed on surveying in the academia over surveying in the industry.
 It is only logical that the situation in the industry is a reflection of what obtains in the academia.
-If the problems in the academia are fixed, more people will be motivated to enroll for surveying programmes in tertiary Using modern equipment will drastically reduce the time spent on site for data collection as well as make the whole survey process from start-to-completion very easy and fascinating institutions, more competent graduates will be produced by these institutions, and the surveying profession will ultimately thrive both in the academic community and the industry.
+If the problems in the academia are fixed, more people will be motivated to enroll for surveying programmes in tertiary institutions, more competent graduates will be produced by these institutions, and the surveying profession will ultimately thrive both in the academic community and the industry.